harryposner/schlox/README.md

   ratios, but if you write them the normal way, the syntax for addition and division will evaluate correctly.

-- The parser uses continuations instead of exceptions to recover from errors.
+- Everywhere that jlox uses exceptions for control flow, schlox uses continuations.

-  Where jlox has a `try`/`catch` block at the top of the grammar and throws a `ParseError` when it encounters invalid syntax, schlox saves the current continuation at the top of the grammar and calls it when it encounters invalid syntax.
+    - The jlox parser has a `try`/`catch` block at the top of the grammar and throws a `ParseError` when it encounters invalid syntax.
+Schlox saves the current continuation at the top of the grammar and calls it when it encounters invalid syntax.

+    - While jlox throws an exception when it reaches a return statement to unwind the call stack; schlox saves the continuation of the function when it's called and calls that continuation with the return value when it evaluates a return statement in that function.

-- Instead of using the vistor pattern to mimic  a functional style, schlox walks the tree using multimethods.
+- Instead of using the visitor pattern to mimic  a functional style, schlox walks the tree using multimethods.
 The book hints at this in an aside in chapter 5, section 3.1 ("The Expression Problem").

 - Schlox handles `NaN` as specified by IEEE 754, so all comparisons to `NaN` are false.
 I chose not to follow the semantics from the book because jlox and clox are actually inconsistent with each other here.

+- Proper tail-call elimination!

 # Requirements